With our ever increasing awareness of Health and Safety in the workshop, and of the true extent of dust hazards, especially in regard to

 and which feature a particularly fine filter, removing particles down to 0.5 microns in size.
 The final stage of creating a safe working environment - in terms of air quality at least - is the continuous cleaning of the atmosphere through the use of a recirculating

-ambient air filter - the best of which, in our opinion, is the Microclene range.
+ambient air filter - the best of which, in our opinion, is the Thor Filtration range.
 These cost almost nothing to run and we recommend leaving the Ambient Air Filter running for at least

 an hour after you leave the workshop, to eliminate the dust which - despite all your precautions - will have been entrapped in the air whilst you were working.

-that some dust-provoked malady will not strike you down - but you can be very certain that the likelihood is very, very, very much less than if you failed to take these elementary precautions.
-We can only provide
+guarantee that some dust-provoked malady will not strike you down - but you can be very certain that the likelihood is very, very, very much less than if you failed to take these elementary precautions.
+We can

 ©1997-2006 P. Hemsley.
 The information on this website is the copyright property of Peter Hemsley.